-So, you’ve heard about a really popular exchange called Poloniex, but you’re not sure if they are right for you?
+You've probably heard about the popular exchange called Poloniex before, however, how can you know if it's right for you?
 Don’t worry, as I am going to give you a complete Poloniex review on everything you need to know!

-Firstly, I am going to give you some background information on who Poloniex are and where they are based.
-After that, I am going to give you a complete list of all their advantages and disadvantages, followed by an explanation of their fee schedule.
-I will also answer one of the most important questions, “Is Poloniex safe?”.
+Firstly, I am going to give you some background information on what Poloniex is and where it's based.
+After that, I am going to give you a complete list of its advantages and disadvantages, followed by an explanation of their fee schedule.
+I will also answer one of the most important questions, "is Poloniex safe?".

 Finally, I am also going to give you a step-by-step guide on how to get your account set up, as well as how to use Poloniex, with some really helpful images!